 A one-size-fits-all approach will not address the specifics of your industry, your business model, target audience and the voice and style of your brand.

 A little managing of expectations here.
 If you’re going for an online course which covers a number of social platforms then you will only gain a grounding in the very basics.
 This is because even the basics take a long time to get right and each platform requires different images and text for optimisation as well as having various functionalities to get to grips with.
-This is why when we developed our online course, Tweet To The Top, which focusses solely on Twitter.

 Whilst a solid grounding in all of the basics is incredibly important for the beginner and everyone should make sure their profiles are optimised for each platform, often these online social media courses can move a little too slowly for the intermediate.
 In fact, the course may never reach a level of content that helps you improve your existing social media activity.
 Unless you are a complete beginner, we recommend you look for a specialist course rather than something covering ‘general social media’.
 Good online courses will also come with exercises to do outside of simply watching and acting on the information in the videos to help you tailor the information to you and your business.